Japan Line: the sweatshirt in Toki material

 union suit man

 Union suits were one-piece underwear that covered the entire body.
-Look at the top, the shape doesn’t remind you of anything? 😉
+Look at the top, doesn't the shape remind you of anything? 😉

 bennie russell designer sweatshirt

 Bennie Russell in his sweatshirt.
 Note that he had chosen to keep the original gray color!
-For the record, it was an employee of the company who came up with the term “sweat-shirt”, literally “sweatshirt”.
-Basically, it's the comfortable and practical room in which you can move!
+For the record, it was an employee of the company who came up with the term "sweat-shirt", literally "sweatshirt".
+Basically, it's the comfortable and practical piece in which you can move!

-claims Russell sport vintage
+Russell sport vintage claim

 The Russell Athletic brand still exists today.